giaudrone/gd-frequency/README.md

 ## Usage

 ```
-gd-frequency --word %GDWORD% --dict-path <PATH/TO/DICT/FILE> --bin-path <PATH/TO/BIN/FILE>
+gd-frequency --word %GDWORD% --dict-path <PATH/TO/DICT/FILE.json> --bin-path <PATH/TO/BIN/FILE.bin>
 ```

-The first run of the script will take extra time as the frequency dictionary must be parsed and saved into a bin file.

 The repository already includes a [JPDB frequency list](https://github.com/Kuuuube/yomitan-dictionaries?tab=readme-ov-file#jpdb-v21-frequency) in the data directory, so it is reccomended to point the `--dict-path` to it.
-The frequency list json must be in yomichan format.
+(This is already done in the install script).
+The dictionary must be in yomichan format.

-Additionally, it is reccomended to point the `--bin-path` to the data directory as well.
+The bin file is generated from the dictionary file on the first run of the script.
+In the case of switching to a new/different frequency list, delete the old bin file (found in `/usr/share/gd-frequency` if the quick install script is used) and a new one will be generated on the next run of the script.